dedosmedia/rpi-hostap/README.md

 # Thanks to sdelrio/rpi-hostap

-This fork is based on gret job done by Sergio R. I have updated this image to allow us to turn our Rpi3 on an Access Point.
+This fork is based on great job done by Sergio R. I have updated this image to allow us to turn our Rpi3 on an Access Point.

 # Docker container stack: hostap + dhcp server